Kaldinn/Kaldinn/README.md

 ###

 <p align="left">I am an aspiring Junior Python Developer with a strong passion for coding and problem-solving.
-Currently, I am actively learning and developing my skills in Python programming.
+Currently, I am actively learning and developing my skills in Python.
 I have a solid foundation in the basics of Python and I am eager to apply my knowledge to real-world projects.</p>

 ###